yakousansan/yakousansan/README.md

 This is the place where I opensource stuff 😄

-- 🌱 I’m currently working on something cool
+- 🌱 I’m currently working on robot force control and reinforcement learning
-- 🐠 I’m currently learning AI, ML and Blockchain
+- 🐠 I’m currently learning reinforcement learning for robotics
 - 📫 How to reach me: